-A skimmer is a small, malicious device that fits over the existing card reader and grabs data off of the card’s magnetic stripe.
-Once the card is run through the skimmer, the data is recorded, and crooks can use the stolen information to counterfeit the card and take money out of the account.
+A skimmer is a small, malicious device that fits over an existing card reader and grabs data off of cards’ magnetic stripes when they are inserted or swiped.
+The skimmer records the stolen data, which crooks can use to counterfeit the card and take money out of the account.

 How to Avoid Skimming

 If you’re careful, you can keep from being victimized by these insidious devices.
 Here’s what to do:

 When you approach a debit card reader, check for obvious signs of tampering near the card reader.
 If the color or material of the reader looks different, or if anything else doesn’t look quite right, don’t use that card reader.
 If the keyboard doesn’t feel right–too thick, perhaps–there may be a PIN-snatching overlay, so don’t use it.

 Don’t see any visual differences?
 Pull and push on everything.
 Card readers don’t typically have jiggling or loose parts.
 See if the keyboard is securely attached and just one piece.
 Does anything move when you wiggle it?